 To facilitate implementation of Decision 14.222 b), the Secretariat has made available the International Light Pollution Guidelines on a dedicated CMS Light Pollution web page.

 Decisions 14.221 and 14.222 are thus considered implemented and are proposed for deletion.

+ScC-SC8 recommended to continue the work on light pollution and proposed amendments to the Resolution 13.5 (Rev.COP14) requesting the Secretariat to further promote the International Light Pollution Guidelines and inviting the Scientific Council to monitor new evidence of the impacts of light pollution and provide advice to the COP, as appropriate.

 Recommended actions